 What are other sources of revenue besides memberships, passes, and packages?

-There are many other sources of revenue for fitness businesses, including sales of retail items, special events, workshops, facility rentals, consultations, or fitness assessments.
+There are many other ways to increase revenue for your fitness businesses, including sales of retail items, special events, workshops, facility rentals, consultations, or fitness assessments.

 How do I know if I have set my prices correctly?